holochain-gym/holochain-gym.github.io/docs/concepts/dna-zomes.md

 Each zome has to declare:

-- Zome functions: these are the functions that can be executed from outside Holochain (the UI of a web-app, for example).
+- Zome functions: these are the functions that can be executed from outside Holochain (the UI of a web app, for example).
 - Entry types: the kinds of entries that this zome is going to create in its zome functions.
 - Validation rules: the rules by which the entry types of this zome are valid or not.